hashbang/git-signatures/README.md

-# Git-signatures #
+# Git Signatures #

 This repo includes extensions and workflow examples for being able to attach an arbitrary number of GPG signatures to a given commit or tag.

-Git already supports commit-signing, so these tools are intended to compliment that support by allowing a code reviewer and/or release engineer attach their signatures as well.
+Git already supports commit signing.
+Tthese tools are intended to compliment that support by allowing a code reviewer and/or release engineer attach their signatures as well.

 A CI or build system that enforces m-of-n signature verification on git tags to be released offers strong protection against tampering of the repository